sfsu-joseo/CSC645/labs/lab3/README.md

 CSC415 knowledge comes in handy.
 The clienthandler is a forked process from the client when it connects.
 Both of them share the same client id which basically is the pid of the process.
 Therfore, the clienthandler related to a client process knows exactely where to send the message based on the pid.
 This is already implemented by the sockets library.
 So, you don't need to worry about this.

+## Important Notes

+1. The server must handle errors and exceptions properly.
+2. Server must not be stopped when a exception ocurrs.
+Inform the user about the error instead in server console when a execption ocurrs.
+3. In this lab, you will learn to handle only one client at a time.
+In next labs, you'll learn how to handle multiple clients connections.

 ## Testing your program